 Measuring your blood pressure is generally a simple process if you have a blood pressure monitor.
 It has an inflatable blood pressure cuff, which must first be wrapped around your arm—the bottom of the cuff should be placed directly above the bend of the elbow.
 When you use the machine to inflate it, the cuff will tighten gently while a gauge on it measures your blood pressure.
 Your reading can be affected by what you eat or drink beforehand, how you sit, and even how nervous you are beforehand.
 Be sure to talk to your doctor if you have any questions or concerns related to the accuracy of your at-home blood pressure monitoring.

-The CDC provides the following tips to ensure your reading is accurate:
+The Center for Disease Control and Prevention (CDC) provides the following tips to ensure your reading is accurate:

 - Avoid eating or drinking 30 minutes beforehand.